-There you are, going about your gardening business in peace when all of a sudden you notice tiny gnats in and around your soil.
-Although some worms, bugs, and insects are more than okay and actually welcomes as they aid in fertilizing the soil, fungus gnats are not the kindest or any good to have around your plants.
+There you are, going about your gardening business in peace when all of a sudden you notice tiny fungus gnats in and around your soil.
+Although some worms, bugs, and insects are okay as they aid in fertilizing the soil, fungus gnats are terrible to have around your plants.

-Gnats are commonly found in potting soil.
-If you have recently planted a new raised bed of vegetables, or added a new house plant or two to your home then you will most likely encounter gnats.
+Fungus Gnats are commonly found in potting soil.
+If you have recently planted a new raised bed of vegetables or added a new house plant or two to your home, then you will most likely encounter fungus gnats.